 Just a short way off the Pacific Coast Way you won’t need a ferry to get here, just a bridge.
 Bribie Island is the only island in Queensland accessible by a bridge which means no ferry is needed.

-One of the smallest islands off the Queensland coast, Bribie is 34km long and just 8km wide.
+One of the smallest islands off the south east Queensland coast, Bribie is 34km long and just 8km wide.
 Beach hop around the island, explore the National Park, take in the views and indulge in some fantastic food!

 What to do on Bribie Island

 When it comes to islands, one of the first things you’ll want to do is get out and explore the beaches.